+Coronavirus: Does being overweight or obese affect how ill people get?
 This report, focusing on the risks associated with being overweight, cites the finding from our ‘factors associated with’ paper: “a study of NHS electronic health records found a doubling of the risk of dying from Covid-19 among people who were obese.”

+17.4 million GP records analysed in largest COVID-19 study.
 Summarsing the main findings of the ‘factors associated with’ paper, this story states: “Of the records used in the study there were 5,707 deaths in hospitals attributed to COVID-19, with key factors found to be related to death included being male, older age, uncontrolled diabetes and severe asthma.”

+Coronavirus: Underlying health conditions don’t explain higher BAME deaths, say scientists.
 Focusing on the implications of our ‘factors associated with’ paper for individuals from ethnic minority groups, this story quotes co-PI Dr. Ben Goldacre:

 “People have very reasonably speculated that the increased risk among BME people might be attributable to them having higher risk of cardiovascular disease and diabetes, and what our very detailed analysis shows is that is actually not the case, that’s not the explanation.
 “So we’ve been able to exclude one of the current preferred explanations for why BME people face higher risks, and it was impossible to do that with the ONS data alone.”

+Black people in England and Wales are four times more likely to die from the coronavirus, data shows.
 In this story, reporter Haley Ott, again focuses on the fact that the ‘factors associated with’ paper found that once pre-existing health conditions had been adjusted for, black and ethnic minority people are still more likely to die from COVID-19 than white people.

+Largest study to date reveals risk factors for COVID-19 death.
 This story covers the main fndings of the ‘factors associated with’ paper, but focuses primarily on the fact that this is the largest study on COVID-19 conducted by any country to date, and therefore gives the strongest evidence on risk factors associated with COVID-19 death.